 - Submit any paperwork needed to address unmet degree requirements.

-- Notify the Evaluations Unit of the Office of the Registrar if you no longer plan to pursue a minor.
+- Submit a Drop Minor Request if you no longer plan to pursue a minor.

-- Be sure to maintain your Poly Planner.
+- Be sure to maintain your Degree Planner.

 Students are not able to register beyond their expected graduation term.

-If you need to change your graduation term, either earlier or later, complete the Change of Degree Completion Term form.
-Students with such academically or personally justifiable reasons to extend their graduation term should see their advisor for possible approval of the request.
+Undergraduate students with such academically or personally justifiable reasons to extend their graduation term should complete the Request to Extend Expected Graduation Term form and see their advisor for possible approval of the request.

 Graduate Student Application for Graduation